 Is L&I considering using telehealth to deliver other services?

-L&I is continuously evaluating needs and requests, and may modify the existing temporary policies as needed.
+L&I is continuously evaluating needs and requests, and may modify the existing policies as needed.
 New information will be available on the MARFS Updates and Corrections page.

 What are the confidentiality and release of information requirements when using video applications for appointments?